proxyserver2023/97-things-every-programmer-should-know-notes/README.md

 As the Project evolves the needs of project changes and what <br/>
 may have seemed smart in the beginning may not necessarily be smart a few monts later

+#Beauty is in Simplicity - Jorn Olmhein

+####Summary : make your code as simple as possible

+"Beauty of style and harmony and grace and good rhythm depends on Simplicity"

+There are number of things we strive for in our code -

+- Readability
+- Maintainability
+- Speed Of Development
+- The Elusive quality of beauty

+Study other peoples' code <br/>
+if you have not spent enough time studying other peoples code<br/>
+stop reading this right now and find some open source code to study.<br/>

+Beauty is born of and found in simplicity